hitham-ramzy/recipes/README.md

 - H2 Database on local environment
 - Liquibase
 - Junit for Unit Test
-- Spring Integration Test and Parameterized test cases
+- Spring Integration Test and Parameterized test cases (covers more than 80% of the application, and I'm interested to make it 100%)

 ### How to start the app